 Common use of Title Notice Clause in Contracts

 Title Notice.
-If the Title Commitments or Existing Surveys disclose matters that are not acceptable to Buyer (“Unpermitted Exceptions”), then Buyer shall notify Seller in writing (the “Title Notice”) of Buyer’s objections within 10 days after Buyer has received both the Title Commitments and the Existing Surveys.
-In the event that Buyer notifies Seller of any objections within such 10-day period, then Seller shall notify Buyer in writing, within 10 days following the date of receipt of Buyer’s notice of such objections, that either: (a) the Unpermitted Exceptions will be, prior to Closing, removed from the Commitments, insured over by the Title Company pursuant to an endorsement to the Title Policies, or otherwise cured to Buyer’s reasonable satisfaction; or (b) Seller declines to arrange to have the Unpermitted Exceptions removed, insured over, or otherwise cured.
-If Seller fails to deliver such written notice to Buyer within such 10-day period, then Seller shall be deemed to have declined to arrange to have the Unpermitted Exceptions removed, insured over, or otherwise cured.
-If Seller declines to arrange to remove, insure over, or otherwise cure any of the Unpermitted Exceptions, then Buyer shall elect, through written notice to Seller within 10 days after Buyer’s receipt of Seller’s written declination, to: (a) terminate this Agreement and receive refund of the Exxxxxx Money; or (b) waive such objections and take title subject to the Unpermitted Exceptions that Seller has declined to remove, insure over, or otherwise cure.
+If the Title Commitment or Survey disclose matters that are not acceptable to Buyer with respect to a Property (“Unpermitted Exceptions”), then Buyer shall notify Seller owning such Property in writing (the “Title Notice”) of Buyer’s objections within fifteen (15) days after Buyer has received both a Title Commitment and Survey for such Property.
+In the event that Buyer notifies such Seller of any objections within such fifteen (15) day period, then such Seller shall notify Buyer in writing, within five (5) business days following the date of receipt of Buyer’s notice of such objections, that either: (a) such Seller will attempt to have, prior to Closing, the Unpermitted Exceptions removed from the Title Commitment and/or Survey, insured over by the Title Company pursuant to an endorsement to the Title Policy, or otherwise cured to Buyer’s reasonable satisfaction; or (b) such Seller declines to arrange to have the Unpermitted Exceptions removed, insured over, or otherwise cured.
+If such Seller fails to deliver such written notice to Buyer within such five (5) business day period, then such Seller shall be deemed to have elected to attempt to remove, insure over, or otherwise cure the Unpermitted Exceptions.
+If such Seller declines to arrange to remove, insure over, or otherwise cure any of the Unpermitted Exceptions, or if such Seller has attempted unsuccessfully to remove, insure over or otherwise cure any of the Unpermitted Exceptions, then Buyer shall elect, by written notice to such Seller within five (5) business days after Buyer’s receipt of such Seller’s written declination, or at, or at any time prior to the Closing if Seller has unsuccessfully attempted to remove, insure over or otherwise cure such Unpermitted Exceptions, to: (a) terminate this Agreement in its entirety or as to such Property only; or (b) waive such objections and take title to such Property subject to the Unpermitted Exceptions that such Seller has declined or attempted unsuccessfully to remove, insure over, or otherwise cure.
 The Closing Date shall be adjusted, if necessary, to allow for any elections allowed or required by this Section.
-Notwithstanding anything to the contrary contained herein, Seller agrees to cause all monetary encumbrances (other than non-delinquent property taxes and assessments) to be removed from the Title Commitments at or before Closing.
+Notwithstanding anything to the contrary contained herein, each Seller shall be obligated to remove as a title exception (x) all mortgages, security deeds, mechanic’s liens, or other security instruments encumbering the Property owned by such Seller, excluding those instruments and agreements evidencing or securing the Debt with respect to such Property or those otherwise expressly to be assumed by Buyer herein, and (y) all delinquent ad valorem taxes and assessments (excluding future installments of special assessments being paid in installments).
+In addition, each Seller shall be obligated to remove, bond over or insure over any judgments or tax liens against such Seller (which do not result from acts or omissions on the part of Buyer) which have attached to and become a lien against the Property owned by such Seller.

 Appears in 1 contract